alexanderenrique/alexanderenrique.github.io/docs/general/Today-I-Learned.md

 #### 08/05/2025
-- the google Oath doesn't work so well with a headless set up like in cron job.
-It needs to constantly open new oprts or whatever on the local host for authentication.
+- the google OAuth doesn't work so well with a headless set up like in cron job.
+It needs to constantly open new ports or whatever on the local host for authentication.
 It would work for a couple hours and then silently fail
 - Service accounts are the way to go for Cron Jobs

 #### 08/05/2025
 - Messing with the cron job I feel like I have a much better grasp of interacting with the terminal and using nano to modify files.
-I don't know many commands but definiely the common useful ones.
+I don't know many commands but definitely the common useful ones.

 #### 08/04/2025
 - there are limits to the max power your wifi is allowed to have, set by the FCC.
 Basically if any one person has too powerful a device it can mess things up for everyone
-- You can buy ESP32s without the integrated wifi antenna, and plug your own antennae in.
+- You can buy ESP32s without the integrated wifi antenna, and plug your own antennas in.
 - The C3s just have totally horrible antenna, they don't connect for shit
 - The programming language GO, I wonder if it could help me speed up some algo stuff.
 - cronjobs, set up my first one on the collector computer

 #### 07/30/2025
 - learned about serial communications, man that stuff is cool.
-Synchronous, a synchronous, UART, I2C, SPI.
+Synchronous, asynchronous, UART, I2C, SPI.
 It's like you use it and kinda know what's happening but cool to learn it

 #### 07/28/2025
 - MQTT and how that works, kinda
 - Started learning about PRAM and the best way to drive displays
 - Sometimes deleting a token and reauthenticating is the way to go
-- Manually advancing the LVGL clock will solce your problems
+- Manually advancing the LVGL clock will solve your problems
 - Started learning about Data Structures and algorithms.
 Learned about "bigO" and the complexity of running nested loops, like how that increases exponentially
-- Kinda started on recursive algorithms but those my my head in a knot
+- Kinda started on recursive algorithms but those tie my head in a knot

 #### 07/25/2025
 - reflecting on a past learning, I got all mad at the higher ups because they weren't doing shit, but sometimes the higher ups are also fed up because their higher ups aren't doing shit.
 So while it's important for your voice to be heard, maybe give them the benefit of the doubt.
 Maybe.

 #### 07/24/2025
-- learned about glancing angle xray spectroscopy for very thin films
+- learned about glancing angle x-ray spectroscopy for very thin films

 #### 07/23/2025
 - in PlatformIO and C/C++ header files are a lot like modules in python.
-Or like utils so that's where you put stuf you want to use globally
+Or like utils so that's where you put stuff you want to use globally
 - I think I learned about build flags, but not sure I get it yet
 - if there's errors in your IDE and lots of red lines it probably means your shit is broken
 - learned about MISO, MOSI, IRQ, and general SPI interface stuff